 - International services

-Assyl Tuleubekov, senior lecturer, candidate of philosophy
+Assyl Tuleubekov, senior lecturer, candidate of of philosophy

 Kazakh University of International Relations and World Languages named after Abylai Khan, Kazakhstan

 The main aim of the article is to show that the essence of a man consists of such spheres as “clean human”, “social”, and “subjective”.
 In general, there are two ontological spaces of existence – internal subjective and external objective.

 For understanding the meaning of the work, we should consider the epistemological positions in the sphere of interpretation of the social reality of essence.

 In general, there are two typologies for dividing society in social philosophy.